-The Canadian Science Writers’ Association (CSWA) was founded in 1971 by a small group of science and medical reporters who recognized their role in helping other Canadians better understand the rapid changes occurring in our world.
+Science Writers & Communicators of Canada (SWCC) was founded in 1970 as the Canadian Science Writers’ Association by a small group of science and medical reporters who recognized their role in helping other Canadians better understand rapid changes occurring in our world.

-Today the CSWA is a national association with more than 450 members including media professionals, communications officers in science and technology institutions, technical writers and educators – all of whom are involved in communicating science and technology to non-specialist audiences.
+Today, we are a national association that welcomes media professionals, communications officers in science and technology-related institutions, technical writers and educators – all of whom are involved in communicating science and technology to non-specialist audiences.

-The CSWA fosters quality science communication, linking science and technology communicators from coast to coast.
-Drawing from their collective experience, CSWA members volunteer their time towards a series of programmes committed to increasing public awareness of Canadian science and technology, especially among youth.
+We foster quality science communication that links science and technology communicators from coast-to-coast.
+In the process, our members volunteer their time toward a series of programs committed to increasing public awareness of, and engagement with, Canadian science and technology – particularly among youth.

-The CSWA operates several national programmes including the annual conference, which highlights current science and technology issues, bringing together scientists, engineers, journalists, educators, youth and the general public.
-Held in a different city each year, the annual conference highlights local developments in science and technology and combines public forums and educational workshops to produce a serious focus on ways of communicating the importance of such developments to the Canadian public with the greatest impact.
+SWCC operates an annual conference, which highlights current science and technology issues and brings together science writers, science journalists, science communicators, scientists, engineers, educators and interested citizens.
+Held in a different city each year, the conference highlights local developments in science and technology and combines public forums and educational workshops to produce a serious focus on ways of communicating the importance of such developments to the Canadian public with the greatest impact.

 Each year, SWCC’s Book Awards program offers awards that recognize excellence in Canadian writing.